rbonfichi/monte-carlo-gmp-pharma/docs/chapter07_case-pharma.md

 - Content uniformity
 - Stability data projections
 - Microbiological limits

+This quantitative approach supports risk-based decision-making and can be documented in validation or continued process verification reports.

 ---
 [← Previous: Analysis of Results](chapter06_analysis.md) | [▲ back to top](../#table-of-contents) | [Next → Decision and Risk](chapter08_decision-risk.md)